theovesy/RaceStrategy/README.md

 # RaceStrategy

 A small project aimed at roughly simulating a race to help understand how strategy works in motorsport.
-Eventualy I would like the program to be able to simulate different strategic choices and compare them.
+The program simulates cars going around a track at their own pace and passing each other freely.